We do receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 There is an ocean of travel rewards cards to choose from.
 One credit card that you should definitely consider is the Chase Sapphire Preferred.
-You will especially like this card if want flexibility in redeeming and earning travel rewards.
-Here are five reasons why you should have the Sapphire Preferred as your next credit card.
+You will especially like this card for its $625 travel bonus and if you want flexibility in redeeming and earning travel rewards.
+Here are five reasons why you should have the Chase Sapphire Preferred as your next credit card.

 The Chase Sapphire Preferred earns rewards points called Ultimate Rewards.
 If you are unfamiliar with this program, it’s arguably the best travel rewards program.
 Not only do you earn two points for every dollar spent on travel and dining and one point per dollar for all other purchases, you can redeem them for just about anything.